Dr Olivia Cheung

 Biography

-Dr Olivia Cheung is Lecturer in Politics at the Department of European & International Studies at King’s College London, China Fellow at the Centre for Security, Diplomacy and Strategy (CSDS), Vrije Universiteit Brussel and an Affiliate of the Lau China Institute at King's College London.
-She was previously Research Fellow at the China Institute of SOAS (School of Oriental and African Studies), University of London, and Teaching Fellow at the University of Warwick.
+Dr Olivia Cheung is Lecturer in Politics at the Department of European & International Studies and Affiliate of the Lau China Institute at King’s College London.
+She is also China Fellow at the Centre for Security, Diplomacy and Strategy at the Brussels School of Governance, Vrije Universiteit Brussel.
+Previously, she was Research Fellow at the China Institute of SOAS (School of Oriental and African Studies), University of London, and Teaching Fellow at the University of Warwick.
+She obtained the MPhil and DPhil in Politics from the University of Oxford as a Swire Scholar and Rhodes Scholar.

-She is the author or co-author of three books, including The Political Thought of Xi Jinping (Oxford University Press, 2024), which was widely reviewed and featured in the Financial Times’ ‘What to read in 2024’, Factional-Ideological Conflicts in Chinese Politics: To the Left or to the Right?
-(Amsterdam University Press, 2023), and a forthcoming title on China’s global strategy, also with Oxford University Press.
-She has also published many journal articles, book chapters, and book reviews on the politics and international relations of contemporary China.
-Her research has been featured in The Economist, The New York Times, The Wall Street Journal, and other international media outlets.
+Dr Cheung is the author or co-author of China’s Global Strategy under Xi Jinping (Oxford University Press, 2026); The Political Thought of Xi Jinping (Oxford University Press, 2024; also available on Kindle and Audible), which was featured in the Financial Times’ ‘What to read in 2024’; and Factional-Ideological Conflicts in Chinese Politics: To the Left or to the Right?
+(Amsterdam University Press, 2023; free e-book).
+She has also published multiple journal articles, book chapters, and book reviews.
+Her research has been featured in The Economist, The New York Times, and The Wall Street Journal, among other international media outlets.

-Dr Cheung participates in tracks 1.5 and 2 dialogues and gives media interviews.
+Dr Cheung participates in Track 1.5 and Track 2 dialogues and gives media interviews.
 She serves on the editorial board of Government and Opposition, where she is Associate Editor.

 Office hours